Sewing room lighting ideas

 I think we all realize that good sewing room lighting is very important.

 In this article, I tried to create a summary of what we really need to know about lighting in a sewing room.
-It is kind of tricky subject though, and I got a little bit too technical sometimes.
+It is a kind of a tricky subject though, and I got a little bit too technical sometimes.
 If you would like to improve your current lighting situation here are some ideas to consider.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

-I don’t have an unlimited budget, otherwise I suspect finding professional lighting equipment – and people to set it up – would not be an issue.
+I don’t have an unlimited budget, otherwise, I suspect finding professional lighting equipment – and people to set it up – would not be an issue.
 Therefore this article attempts to discuss ways of lighting your sewing room on a budget.

 1. First would be that you need multiple sources of light.